Public Speaking Arrangements

 Democratic Services must receive the request to speak request by no later than 5pm on the 2nd working day prior to the date of the meeting.

-A member of the public may speak at an ordinary meeting of the Scrutiny (Policy and Performance) Committee and the Scrutiny (Community and Regeneration) Committee in respect of matters contained within the agenda for that meeting.
+A member of the public may speak at an ordinary meeting of the Overview and Scrutiny Committee in respect of matters contained within the agenda for that meeting.

 A maximum of 3 minutes is allowed for each speaker, with a total of 30 minutes allocated for public speaking at the meeting.